oehf/ipf-docs/_pages/boot/boot-fhir.md

 You can define your own beans of this type in order to override the defaults.

-The modules define a mandatory instance of [`ca.uhn.fhir.context.FhirContext`](https://hapifhir.io/apidocs/ca/uhn/fhir/context/FhirContext.html) in the correct FHIR version.
+The modules define a mandatory instance of [`ca.uhn.fhir.context.FhirContext`](https://hapifhir.io/apidocs/ca/uhn/fhir/context/FhirContext.html) in the correct FHIR version, the bean name is `fhirContext`.
 The instance can, however, be customized by providing a [`FhirContextCustomizer`](../apidocs/org/openehealth/ipf/boot/fhir/FhirContextCustomizer.html) bean:

 ```java